Note: This page is currently being updated for the 2024-2025 application cycle – thank you for your patience!

 The Haas Scholars Program does not usually allow payment to for others to transcribe your interviews, except under exceptional circumstances.

-Payments to subjects are permissible, within reason: usually $10-20 per interview is the acceptable range; payments higher than this are considered by the Office for the Protection of Human Subjects to be coercive.
-An equivalent culturally acceptable alternative is also permitted if cash payments would be culturally awkward (e.g. meals, gift cards); explain in the budget narrative.
+Payments to subjects are permissible, within reason: usually $10-20 per interview is the acceptable range; payments higher than this may be considered by the Office for the Protection of Human Subjects to be coercive.
+An equivalent culturally acceptable alternative is also permitted if cash payments would be culturally awkward (e.g., meals, gift cards); explain in the budget narrative.

 Charges to publish in an Open Access Journal: you may propose to pay proportionately to your extent of authorship (for example, if you are one of four authors, you would contribute 25% of the fee to publish the article.)

-Note that your monthly personal phone and internet bill is usually considered a personal expense, to be covered by your living stipends ($3800 for summer, $1800 for fall and spring).
+Note that your monthly personal phone and internet bill is usually considered a personal expense to be covered by your living stipends ($5,000 for summer, $1,800 for fall and spring).
 In some cases, if you are using your phone extensively for your Haas Scholars research during a certain month, some portion of your phone/internet bill (but not 100%) could be considered a research expense.
-Similarly, you should charge to your research budget only that portion of your internet usage that relates to your Haas Scholars project — generally less than half.
+Similarly, you should charge to your research budget only that portion of your internet usage that relates to your Haas Scholars project—generally less than half.

-Business casual clothes: Attire for the New Scholars’ Reception and the Winter Conference is “business casual”; you will also probably want to dress up a little for your fall seminar presentation as well.
-You probably have suitable business casual clothes already, and if you need to supplement your wardrobe, Haas Scholars are normally expected to purchase business casual clothes out of living stipend funds.
+Business casual clothes: Attire for the New Scholars’ Reception and the Winter Conference is “business casual”; you will also probably want to dress up a little for your fall seminar presentation.
+You probably have suitable business casual clothes already, but if you need to supplement your wardrobe, Haas Scholars are normally expected to purchase business casual clothes out of their living stipend funds.
 In very exceptional circumstances, and only with prior written permission of the Haas Scholars Program, you may be able to include some wardrobe expenses in your research budget.
-Contact Leah if you believe you have a compelling reason to include business casual clothes in your budget before submitting it for approval.
+Contact the Program Manager if you believe you have a compelling reason to include business casual clothes in your budget before submitting it for approval.